programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 ### Themes: Changing Static Elements

-Since modifying the appearance of graphs is a frequent task, ggplot2 also has themes. themes are one of the most powerful and rich features of ggplot2, which makes it impossible to fully cover in this lesson.
+Since modifying the appearance of graphs is a frequent task, ggplot2 also has themes.
+Themes are one of the most powerful and rich features of ggplot2, which makes it impossible to fully cover in this lesson.
 However, we will mention two aspects to get you started.
 First, ggplot2 comes with several [built-in themes](http://ggplot2.tidyverse.org/reference/ggtheme.html).
 The most common are `theme_grey()` (the default), `theme_bw()`, `theme_dark()`, and `theme_void()`.
 Second, you can easily create your own themes and use them in your plots.

 Using a theme different from the default one is simple.
 We apply it as a new layer using the `+` operator: